avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 end
 ~~~

-Next we configure policies for the VPN in/out:
+Next, we configure policies for the VPN in/out:

 ![fortigatelocalpolicy](/1resources/images/awsvpn/fortigatelocalpolicy.PNG)

-Then configure a static route for access to the private network on the EC2 FortiGate:
+Then, we configure a static route for access to the private network on the EC2 FortiGate:

 ![fortigatelocalroute](/1resources/images/awsvpn/fortigatelocalroute.PNG)

 Once this is complete on both sides, we can bring the VPN up by sending traffic through it.
-Lets do a ping from my laptop (192.168.100.2s) to the instance with IP 10.0.100.100.
+Let's do a ping from my laptop (192.168.100.2s) to the instance with IP 10.0.100.100.

 ### Ping From PC to EC2 Instance On Private Subnet